jimenezcarrero/EdgeML-with-Raspberry-Pi/Hardware_Acceleration/README.md

 - ❌ Prototyping where development speed matters more than performance
 - ❌ Very cost-sensitive applications

-Perfect!
-You have a clean, working script.
-Let me help you create a comprehensive tutorial structure for YOLOv8 inference with MX3 hardware acceleration.
-Here's what I suggest:

 ## YOLOv8 Object Detection with MX3 Hardware Acceleration

 In this part of the lab, we'll deploy YOLOv8n (nano) for real-time object detection using the MemryX MX3 AI accelerator on Raspberry Pi 5.
 We'll cover the complete workflow from model export to inference optimization.